 Evidence is required at the school to demonstrate that a student has been provided with an educational adjustment for a period of ten weeks or longer to meet specific needs associated with the disability and that the students’ parents or carers have been consulted in relation to the nature of the educational adjustment.

-Schools must complete this information in the Student Support System (SSS) in August every year, which must be approved by the school principal.
+Schools must complete this information in the Student Support System (SSS) in August every year.
+All schools will be supported in the moderation process by a Disability Educational Adjustment Moderator, who will enter the data into SSS.

-Each year in August, principals will verify data about students in their school receiving adjustments because of disability, based on evidences in the school.
+Each year in August, principals will verify data about students in their school receiving adjustments because of disability, based on evidences in the school via the census procedure.

-Email communications will be sent to each school principal prior to the data collection period to remind them of the process and timeframes for recording the NCCD.
+Email communications will be sent to each school prior to the NCCD deadline to remind them of the process and timeframes for recording the NCCD, and supporting the moderation of the level of adjustments in place for students with disability.

 - If students are transitioning from Year 6 to Year 7 which school undertakes the NCCD work?
 The Year 6 school collects the data.